amszkt/ams/README.md

 Here, you'll find:

-A directory of trusted lawyers for legal guidance.
 Listings of community assistance programs to help with various needs.
 Information on free housing opportunities and shelters.
 Details about free food programs to ensure no one goes hungry.